Chomps: A Case Study on Leveraging Certifications to Drive Brand Growth

 “It’s worth saying that our Keto certification is probably the most important, at least currently,” he states.
 “Keto is off-the-charts in terms of popularity.
 We specifically designed our product to have no sugar added to it as a way to make our product available to people on Keto.
 Because of its popularity, we wanted our products to be Keto friendly for anybody and to take advantage of that trend.”

 The company’s wide list of certifications has played a major role in allowing the company to get their products into major retailers like Walmart, Whole Foods, Natural Grocers, Kroger, Amazon Thrive Market, Albertsons, and others.
-Maldonado believes that all major grocers are quickly beginning to understand the role that these third-party certifications play in consumer purchasing decisions.
+Maldonado believes that all major grocers are quickly beginning to understand these third-party certifications’ role in consumer purchasing decisions.

 “Amazon is one of the biggest retailers where these types of certifications can come in handy,” Maldonado says.
 “With Amazon Fresh (grocery delivery and pickup service in select cities), you know that they have loads of data on leading food trends, and they’re looking of specific types of products that cater to consumer trends in the food market.
 They also know that Keto far surpasses both Paleo and Whole30.
 Because of that Keto certification is prime time for brands, because obviously Amazon is a big business.”